retsyx/amity/README.md

 ## Caveats

 HDMI-CEC is a terrible control protocol.
 Different equipment manufacturers implement it in often incompatible ways.
-It often behaves unpredictably, and it can be an endless source of headaches.
+Some HDMI devices don't support HDMI-CEC at all.
+HDMI-CEC devices often behave unpredictably, and it can be an endless source of headaches.
 Using it for anything is a very bad idea.
-Even more so when it is used in ways unintended by its designers, like Amity uses it.

 Testing of Amity has been limited to the equipment I have.
 It works for me.
 It may very well not work for you.
 There may be ways to fix issues you encounter, and there may not.
 HDMI-CEC is arbitrary, and capricious.

 Amity is known to work (with my equipment, anyway) with a traditional setup centered around a receiver.
 In my case, I have an LG TV connected to a Denon receiver output.
-I have an Apple TV, PlayStation, and Nintendo Switch (that has a practically non-functioning HDMI-CEC implementation) connected to the receiver's inputs.
+I have an Apple TV, a PlayStation, and a Nintendo Switch (that has minimal HDMI-CEC functionality) connected to the receiver's inputs.
 When I want to change what I'm watching, I change inputs on the receiver.

 Amity does not support eArc at the moment.